 I am not going to have interruptions.

-Do not do this on my watch, please.
+Do not do it on my watch, please.

 It is not going to happen.

-The Leader, without interruption.
-I ask the Leader to try not to invite interruptions from the other side of the House.
+The Leader to continue, without interruption.
+I ask him to try not to invite interruptions from the other side of the House.

 Let us not enter into the realm of-----